 Last time, you learned how the causative form works like 子供に勉強をさせる ([I] will make my child study).
-In passive and causative sentences, you have to pay attention to people’s positions such as action-takers and direction-givers.
+In passive and causative sentences, you have to pay attention to people’s positions such as doers and direction-givers.
 In this lesson, you will tackle one of the concepts unique to Japanese: receiving and giving.
 This is also involved with people’s positions.

 How to Express Giving and Receiving by Using あげる, くれる, and もらう

 あげる, くれる, and もらう as Verbs

 First of all, we must say this topic is related to Japanese culture.
 You have to understand the concept of our social community prior to the grammatical rule.
 Both あげる and くれる mean “to give” in English, but you have to choose the proper one depending on contexts.

 Let’s take a family as an example for a social community.
 In the chart above, a circle represents a community.
 You are an independent person and thus you have your own circle.
 You and your mother are a member of your family and thus you and she share the big circle.
 In Japanese, you have to change the wording based on the circles.
 When someone gives something from the inside to the outside, you have to use あげる.
 That is to say, you use あげる when you (*from your circle) give something to your mother, and when your mother (from your family circle) gives something to Mr. A. What if someone gives something from the outside to the inside?
 This is where くれる comes into play.
 You use くれる when Mr. A (*from the outside of your family circle) gives something to your mother, and your mother (from the outside of your own circle) gives something to you.
 As for between Mr. A and Mr. B, you always use あげる.
 The wording will matter only when circles you belong to is involved with transactions.
 Now, let’s move onto the sentence structure.